Who we are

 We believe in a positive approach where people living with dementia can be helped to achieve a real and sustained sense of contentment and wellbeing.
 We do this by helping families develop an effective way of providing support that can prevent many of the dilemmas and difficulties often associated with this condition.

-We consist of a team of twenty-six trained volunteers that brings together a wide range of knowledge, skills and experience.
+We consist of a team of over thirty trained volunteers that bring together a wide range of knowledge, skills and experience.
 The team includes two retired GPs, a palliative care nurse and a Dementia Champion and these senior volunteers have undertaken further training in dementia in order to provide professional advice and coaching.
 We offer a choice of support depending on individual circumstances.
 This includes:

 - a weekly Monday Club Café for enjoyable activities, live music and an opportunity to meet others in a similar position

 - Home visits for individual assessment and advice

 - a Family Support Group where workshops and online forums provide information, coaching and advice for sons and daughters who may not live locally.

 We have a very positive approach when we help and support people living with dementia.
 We believe that every person living with dementia is unique and the way dementia affects their life is completely individual.
 We also believe that every person wants to live their life in their own way with their own preferences, wishes and ambition.
 We are here to help them achieve what they want – whether that is to travel abroad independently, speak at a conference or to get out an old sewing machine and make something.